-- Transportation Route Alternatives: for transportation of all components associated with the project to the site.
-The various transportation options (harbour, rail, air, road), as well as the possible routes associated with these options were assessed through the specialist transportation study. - " Alternative servitudes for powerline routina: A 132 kV powerline is proposed to connect the substation/s at the wind energy facility to the electricity distribution network/grid at either the Koekenaap Distribution Substation or the Juno Transmission Substation (outside Vredendal).
-Network planning and design for the transmission of the power generated is still finalised. being Alternative routes/corridors for the 132 kV powerline will be assessed in the phase.
-The powerline EIA servitude options available at this time are proposed to follow other existing linear infrastructure (including roads and or other powerlines) as closely as possible consolidate to linear infrastructure in the area, and to minimise the need for additional points of access.
+- Alternative technologies: for use in the establishment of the wind facility.
+There is a limited range of alternative technologies (turbines) for commercial scale wind energy facilities.
+In addition, the technology is constantly evolving.
+There are no significant differences from an environmental perspective between technologies.
+Eskom will embark on a competitive process (i.e. call for bids from suppliers) to arrive at the most cost-effective solution. - " Transportation Route Alternatives: for transportation of all components associated with the project to the site.
+The various transportation options (harbour, rail, air, road), as well as the possible routes associated with these options were assessed through the specialist transportation study. - servitudes Alternative for powerline routing: A 132 kV powerline is proposed to connect the substation/s at the wind energy facility to the electricity distribution network/grid either the Koekenaap Distribution Substation the Juno Transmission Substation (outside Network planning Vredendal). and design for the transmission of the power generated is still finalised. beina Alternative routes/corridors for the 132 kV powerline will be assessed in the phase.
+The powerline servitude options available at this time are proposed to follow other infrastructure existing linear

+(including roads and or other powerlines) as closely as possible to consolidate linear infrastructure in the area, and to minimise the need for additional points of access.